Islandora/documentation/docs/user-documentation/access-control.md

 | --- |
 | - Administer content  |

-Drupal Core does not include any mechanisms for the following:
+These are the basic access control options built into Drupal Core.
+There are many contributed modules that do access control, some are described below.
+Before using access control modules, please see [Comparison and Overview of Access Control modules](https://www.drupal.org/node/270000) on drupal.org.

+Contributed modules are required for the following cases:
-- individual nodes or media having their own access policies (in Drupal, access can only be configured at the content type or media type level)
+- individual nodes or media having their own access policies (in Core Drupal, access can only be configured at the content type or media type level)
-- access policies that grant privileges to _users_ (in Drupal, access can be granted only to roles, and/or to that content's author)
+- access policies that grant privileges to _users_ (in Core Drupal, access can be granted only to roles, and/or to that content's author)
 - contents of specific "management" fields being reserved so that only privileged users can view or edit.

 ### Islandora Resources